ericmailr/twitter/README.md

 TODO NEXT:

-Issues:

-Add border-top and padding to tweets
+Rename Tweet to Post, make new Tweet subclass.

 Click on reply, should show reply STATUS with parent TWEET connected above... page scrolled to reply.
 -add isReply to Tweet?

-Multiple replies to one tweet in feed
+Multiple replies to one tweet in feed:
+-what happens if multiple replies to one tweet? just show one reply and one reference to the parent on the feed -replies under status: chains of replies (2+ generations) get chained with the reply connector under status, show up to 3 total tweets chained? with link below to show more?

 Rework application layout, make containers react components